JohannesSeikowsky/HackerNews_history/readme.md

 retrieved it's HTML and extracted the usual top 30 posts.
 I saved the results in csv files, each file containing the results of one specific month (data/results directory).
 The main functions of HackerNews_history are relatively straightforward functions executed on these results.
-Please know that this is version 1 - bugs may happen.

 **For questions, write me - joseikowksy@gmail.com**